 When Can Audit Analytics Be Used?

 Audit analytics can essentially be used at any stage of the audit methodology and across all auditing procedures such as Benford’s testing, gap and duplicate detection, Monetary Unit Sampling, and stratification.
+By using data management services, businesses can improve their overall competitiveness and profitability.
 A useful scenario to understand this is using software platforms to automate the audit analytics process.
 For eg. by scanning thousands of invoices to detect suspicious activity, auditors can now catch risks that they may have missed otherwise.

 Using audit analytics also enables internal audits to perform more streamlined, actionable reports for management.
 The data analytics platform is useful not only just uncovering audit findings but also for reporting insights through charts and other various data visualizations using the data analytics tools for internal audits.
 Thus, it becomes easier to manage audit reports.